Pithikos/Dockerfiles/rails-postgres/README.md

 By default postgres user `test` will be created and the rake commands `rake db:create && rake db:migrate` will be run every time you run a container from this image.
-To change this things have a look at the Dockerfile.
+If you wish to chenge this behaviour have a look at the Dockerfile.

 Run container